 - The Drug Enforcement Administration and the Federal Bureau of Investigation under the Department of Justice (DOJ) to identify and stop opioid sales as they appear on the market.

-According to the Bipartisan Policy Center, federal opioid funding amounted to $7.6 billion in fiscal year (FY) 2019 (October 2018 – September 2019).
-This total funding is a slight increase from $7.4 billion in FY2018, but overall federal funding more than doubled between FY2017 and FY2018.
-For FY2019, $5.3 billion came from HHS alone.
+These agencies received over $35 billion to implement the nation’s drug control policies in FY2021 (Sept 2020 – Oct 2021).
+As estimated by the Bipartisan Policy Center, federal opioid funding may take about 20% of this total; total opioid funding amounted to $7.6 billion in FY2019.
 Roughly 75% went to treatment, recovery, and prevention efforts.
 The remaining funds went to research, law enforcement, and interdiction (disrupting trafficking).
 This total, however, only includes discretionary funding, and so does not include Medicaid coverage of medications used for opioid use disorders.
 Total Medicaid spending on these medications was estimated at $1.6 billion in 2019.

 At the state level, many states are working to combat opioid addiction by expanding access to evidence-based treatment.
 States are working to expand treatment programs and health insurance coverage to address opioid abuse, either by expanding Medicaid or by enacting legislation.
-By October 2018, 33 states had enacted legislation related to prescription drug monitoring programs, access to naloxone, pain clinic regulation, and provider education and training.
-See this state-by-state overview of opioid prescribing guidelines, or the NCSL Database for legislation.
+As of January 2022, 38 states had implemented policies related to setting opioid prescription limits.
+See Ballotpedia’s report for legislation and the National Roadmap on State-Level Efforts to End the Nation’s Drug Overdose Epidemic from the American Medical Association.